ikrommyd/egamma-tnp/README.md

     redirect=False,
 )
 ```
-Please refer to it's docstring for more information on the arguments.
+Please refer to its docstring for more information on the arguments.
 Then you can load the events using
 ```python
 tag_n_probe.load_events()